kili-technology/automl/README.md

 * Finetunes the model on the input data.
 * Outputs the model loss.

-Here are the supported ML backends and the tasks they are used for:
+You can check the supported ML backends and the tasks they are used for [here](./docs/supported_models.md).

-- Hugging Face (NER, Text Classification)
-- YOLOv5 (Object Detection)
-- Detectron2 (Semantic Segmentation)
-- spaCy (coming soon)

 Compute model loss to infer when you can stop labeling.